firehol/firehol/doc/README.md

         [title name][] or [your text][title name]

-    Internal link definitions should be included in links-internal and written in the form 'filename.md#markdown-anchor' - these will be processed appropriately for each format.
+    Internal link definitions should be included in `links-internal` and written in the form:
+        `filename.md#markdown-anchor`

+    these will be processed appropriately for each format.

 External Links
 :   External links can be written in-line as: